-The ZagCheck Self-Screening App is required for students who will be studying on campus only.
-It allows for self-screening of key health factors related to COVID-19.
+The ZagCheck Self-Screening App allows for self-screening of key health factors related to COVID-19.
 It can be accessed via a mobile device through the Microsoft Power Apps Mobile app or on our website.
 Protection of your personal health information is a top priority.
 All data is treated in a secure and confidential manner.
 Returning students must continue to follow the daily self-screening process.

 NEW STUDENTS: ZagCheck, allows for easy and efficient data input and collection.
 Use your GU login credentials to access online or on your phone.
-Every day you come to campus, you will use the app to conduct symptom monitoring before coming to campus or leaving your residence for campus-related purposes.
+Every day, you will use the app to conduct symptom monitoring before coming to campus or leaving your residence for campus-related purposes.
 You will enter information related to daily symptom monitoring, including a daily temperature check.
 You will also provide information about close contacts and any exposures to COVID-19.
 The app will provide prompts and directions based on the entered data.
 Click here to watch a short video about how to use ZagCheck.
 You must utilize this application.
 If you need temperature check support, check points on campus will be available.
 For ongoing updates, click here.